rocketacademy/marketing-website/src/pages/faq/index.md

         1. Coding Basics is currently free for all interested students.
 [Apply now](https://rocketacademy.co/application)!

-        2. Details on Software Engineering Coding Bootcamp tuition fees can be found here.
+        2. Details on Coding Bootcamp tuition fees can be found here.
 We accept payment via credit card, or if you are based in Singapore, PayNow.
 We also offer a 3-month installment plan via Atome for Singapore-based credit card users only.

         3. Payment is required prior to the start of the coding course to secure your spot in the program.
 codingbasics: